Post: Politics and Blogs

 Derek scraped all the candidates’ FEC filings into a database and I put a search engine on the front of it.
 The candidate pages all have little targeted search engine forms -- so on the Obama page (you did open it, right?) there’s a form to search all the contributions to him.
 More-focused pages like the Q3 filings and Obama’s Q3 filings pages do the more-focused searched you’d expect.
 (By the way: if you see some contribute $4,600, it’s because they gave the max to the candidate’s Primary Election PAC and General Election PAC; negative contributions are the PAC returning over-donations.)

 The full search engine has every last field you can search by, just in case you’re curious about every self-employed therapist in the Chicago area who gave the legal max to Romney in August.

-We have slightly more data than we’re sharing (like street address) and considered where we’d draw that line — it’s not interesting in and of itself that J. Random Citizen (in this case, Janet Duchossois) gave money to Romney, but wider views like how many max contributions he got in August are interesting.
+We have slightly more data than we’re sharing (like street address) and considered where we’d draw that line -- it’s not interesting in and of itself that J. Random Citizen (in this case, Janet Duchossois) gave money to Romney, but wider views like how many max contributions he got in August are interesting.
 Part of what makes it worth including names, zips, and occupations is that we want to prompt searchers to think about contributions in all these different ways.
 Another of it is that sometimes you can find oddities that turn out to be newsworthy.
 The data is all public record, but making it easily searched, mined, and totaled challenges people’s unconscious expectation of anonymity in public crowds.

 In non-political news, I helped launch the Local Blog Directory.